-Please note our pollination checker is intended to be used as a guide only, and is by no means 100% accurate, but we regularly update it.
-Our goal is to make it the most comprehensive and accurate pollination checker available.
+Our pollination checker is intended to be used as a guide only, and is by no means 100% accurate, but we regularly update it.
 Here's how it works.

-Compatible apple varieties are selected on the basis of bloom times and flowering groups which are the same as your variety or in an overlapping group.
+Compatible apple varieties are selected on the basis of common or overlapping bloom times and flowering groups (1-6) .

-Varieties which are known to produce low quantities of pollen and /or or poor quality pollen are then excluded.
+Varieties which are known to produce low quantities of pollen or poor quality pollen are excluded.

-Varieties which share the same parents as your variety, or are descended from your variety, are excluded from the selection because cross-pollination is less effective between close relatives.
+Varieties which are closely-related (for example, share a common parent) are excluded from the selection because cross-pollination is less effective between close relatives.

 Varieties which belong to the same genetic incompatibility group are excluded (even though they may not be closely related to your variety) because cross-pollination will be less successful or may not be possible at all.